rmusick2000/bookShare/README.md

 participating member is willing to loan out to the community.

 BookShare works best with book archiving apps, such as "My Library".

+NOTE: Set environment variable BSPATH to this github project directory.